Magazine industry sectors

 claimed by free magazines from companies such as the Automobile

-Association and Sky TV.
+Association and Tesco.
 These compete with consumer and business

 customer magazines are free, either sent by post or picked up